-The rubric in this section will be used by peer reviewers to evaluate the application.
-There are 115 standard points and 8 priority points available for a total possible score of 123 points.
-Addressing Section 7 - the Priority Points section is optional; all other parts of the rubric must be addressed in the application.
-Priority points will be applied to applicants demonstrating they meet the criteria for each of the four priority points, allowing for a total possible extra score of 8 priority points.
-To be considered for funding applicants must score at least 70% of the total available standard points, i.e. at least 80 out of 115 points and all required parts must be addressed.
+The rubric in this section will be used by peer reviewers to evaluate the application as a whole for a total of 123 points.
+Addressing Section 6 - the Priority Points section is optional; all other parts of the rubric must be addressed in the application.
+Priority points will be applied to applicants demonstrating they meet the criteria for each, allowing for a total possible score of 8 priority points.
+To be considered for funding applicants must score at least 70% of the total possible points, i.e. at least 86 points and all required parts must be addressed.

 Directions to peer reviewers: Using the rubric below please score each section of the RFP on a scale of 0-5.
 Enter the total score for each section on the final Application Total Points Checklist.
-Please enter comments expanding on the rationale behind scoring on the space provided for comments after each section.
+Please enter comments expanding on the rationale behind scoring, on the space provided for comments after each section.